 Flowering and Fragrance

 Vining jade is an unreliable bloomer.
-However, when it does bloom, the plant produces bright orange flowers in fall or winter.
+However, the plant produces bright orange flowers in fall or winter when it does bloom.

-The flowers are composite and rayless and make a great display against the green to purple foliage.
+The flowers are composite and rayless and display against the green to purple foliage.

 The flowers of trailing jade have a rich cheesy smell, like many other Kleinia species.

 Weeping jade enjoys full sun but also grows well in part shade.

 The Senecio jacobsenii plant appreciates some shade on very hot summer days.

 It is also fairly winter-hardy with good frost tolerance and can tolerate temperatures down to 20° degrees Fahrenheit (-7° C).

 But, it needs to be protected from the frost.
 Trailing jade doesn’t like cool, shady, and moist conditions.

 In the United States, the plant is only hardy to USDA hardiness zones 10a to 11b.